Suprithsk/brain-image-data-manager/README.md

 ---

-For questions or issues, please create an issue on GitHub or contact the development team.
+For questions or issues, please contact me at [suprithsk2001@gmail.com](mailto:suprithsk2001@gmail.com)